August 28, 2018 - September 29, 2018

 Heartbreak House, which Shaw began at the beginning of WWI but which was first performed by New York’s famed Theatre Guild in 1920, brings a wildly disparate group of people together in the English countryside over a September weekend to make major decisions about their future.
 No stone is left unturned as each character is forced to come to terms with his or her past while finding a way to move forward in the face of the coming crisis.

 After many years of struggling as a classical actress, Hermione Gingold became famous during the early days of the war in London performing satirical musical review sketches.
-As the bombs fell, she kept the shows going until the explosions came too close for comfort and would bring everyone below the stage or to the shelter across the road for safety.
+As the bombs fell, she kept the shows going until the explosions came too close for comfort and would bring everyone below the stage for safety.
 To keep spirits up, she and her co-workers would entertain the group by presenting plays.
 The most often requested play was Shaw’s most ardent plea for us to stand up to the coming storm, Heartbreak House.
 Our production, inspired by our company’s name-sake, will recreate one of these lively events.

 Our Remarkable Cast